Appliances and fixtures

 Water usage can be reduced by specifying/installing:

-• low-flow shower heads that use 9 litres of water or less per minute and still deliver a comfortable shower
+• For main-pressure systems, low-flow showerheads that use less than 9 litres of water per minute and still deliver a comfortable shower

 Reduced water flow by specifying an aerator